 Acephala group is the ornamental kale family, this family does not grow with a central head and that is also the meaning of the name.
 This group includes many varieties of kale.
 It includes also the ornamental kale which is used in landscaping for its color especially during a season when flowers stop.
 Ornamental Kale or Brassica oleracea var.
 Acephala will start adding color from autumn into winter.

-Plant Brassica oleracea var.
-Acephala in the sun if it is a very hot climate then provide some afternoon shade.
-It is best to use well-drained soil, it also prefers cool soil.
+Grow Brassica oleracea var.
+Acephala in the sun.
+If it is a very hot climate then provide some afternoon shade.
+Plant it in well-drained soil, it also prefers cool soil.
 Brassica oleracea var.
-Acephala is an annual plant and easy to care for.
+Acephala is an annual plant.
+It is easy to care for.
 It grows to about 1.5ft or 45cm.